-Data, in fact, embodies almost all of the major Asian stereotypes: he speaks English as a second language and his trouble with pronunciation is the butt of many "jokes"; he's smart and good at math (it's right there in his name!), an inventor of impossible gadgets he keeps hidden in his huge trenchcoat (sneaky, see?); and he is the only Goonie who shows no interest in flirting with the girls when they turn up (asexual).
+Data embodies almost all of the major Asian stereotypes: he speaks English as a second language and his trouble with pronunciation is the butt of many "jokes"; he's smart and good at math (it's right there in his name!); he's an inventor of impossible gadgets he keeps hidden in his huge trenchcoat (sneaky, see?); and he is the only Goonie who shows no interest in flirting with the girls when they turn up (asexual).

-The only Asian stereotype not slapped on Data is "kung-fu master," but not to worry: Ke Quan got to do that one, too, as Short Round in Indiana Jones and the Temple of Doom.
+The only Asian stereotype not slapped on Data is "kung-fu master," but not to worry: Ke Quan got to do that one as Short Round in Indiana Jones and the Temple of Doom.

-The worst part here is that even though he's presented as a genius, Data isn't actually written smart.
+The worst part here is that even though he's presented as a genius, Data isn't actually written as smart.
 His gadgets are unnecessarily complex and impractical, and he makes some pretty stupid decisions.
-And towards the end of the movie, he doesn't even know what equipment he's actually carrying.
+Towards the end of the movie, he doesn't even know what equipment he's actually carrying.

 The Kids Are A Bunch Of Little Jerks

-Every member of the squad, even Mikey, is a terrible person.
+Every member of the squad, even Mikey (Sean Astin), is a terrible person.
 The Goonies are messy, disrespectful little liars who are always cutting each other down, physically abusing each other, and looking for ways to humiliate or hurt people outside their goofy club.